Body camera video captures cops using Taser, dragging man out of Opa-Locka home

 OPA-LOCKA, FLA.
-(WSVN) - Body camera video shows several police officers using a Taser on a man multiple times before dragging him feet first out of a Opa-Locka home in late September.
+(WSVN) - Body camera video shows several police officers using a Taser on a man multiple times before dragging him feet first out of an Opa-Locka home in late September.

 This is Opa-Locka PD body cam footage of an arrest of a 19-year-old last month.
 Cops say he was on drugs and acting irrationally when they arrived.
 His family called police for help and said they had to tie the young man up beforehand.
 They now say they’re suing. @wsvn #Exclusive pic.twitter.com/0fTSktAAi6